 Campaigns will need to complete and submit certain forms to the CFB throughout the election.
 The CFB also provides templates for campaign use that may assist them in gathering necessary information for disclosure purposes.
-The guidance documents provide detailed information on specific campaign processes.
-They do not replace or supersede the Act, the Rules, or the Campaign Finance Handbook.

 In New York City, special elections are held to temporarily fill vacancies in city offices resulting from an elected official’s resignation, removal, death, or permanent incapacitation.
 Special elections are called by the mayor and are usually held on the first Tuesday at least 45 days after the office has been vacated.